Nimisherpa3978/N-GATE/README.md

 N-GATE 🇳🇵

-N-GATE (Nepal Government Access & Trusted Exchange) is a web-based e-governance service request and tracking system built as a B.Sc.
+N-GATE (Nepal Government Access & Trusted Exchange) is a web-based e-governance service request and tracking system developed as a B.Sc.
 CSIT semester project.

-The project is designed around a simple idea: citizens should be able to access government services, submit requests, and track their progress from one place.
-Government agencies can manage and process those requests, while administrators can manage the overall system.
+The idea behind N-GATE is simple: citizens can access government services, submit service requests, and track their progress from one place.
+Government agencies can review and process those requests, while administrators can manage users, agencies, services, and other system information.

-✨ What can you do with N-GATE?
+✨ Features

-👤 Create and manage citizen accounts
+👤 Citizen registration and login

-🔐 Login with role-based access
+🔐 Role-based authentication and access control

 🏛️ Browse available government services